NikoBur2021/ToDoList/README.md

 12) To edit the note, we need the index of this note, which is located in the for loop.
 You can pass the index through arguments in the function.

 13) By clicking on edit, we re receive index and send it to the function 'Save'.
 We save it to in an array, in Edit.
-14) By editing (Clicking on save) in the current note, change the text content in the spans.
+14) By editing (Clicking on save) in the current note, change the text content in the spans with children.

 Project N3 ToDoList